 What About Updating Ubuntu?

 We’ve talked about updating packages installed on the server, but what about the server itself?
 Ubuntu releases a new LTS version every two years, the most recent of which being 18.04 (Bionic Beaver).
 So should you update to a new LTS version as they’re released?
 It’s a question often debated, and you’ll get different recommendations depending on who you ask.
 Personally, I don’t ever upgrade a server’s operating system (OS) and here’s why:

 An OS upgrade can be a slow process to complete (think about the last time you updated your computer to a new major release of macOS, Windows, or Linux).
 During this time your sites will be completely inaccessible.
 There’s also a good chance that some existing server packages won’t be compatible with your new OS version, which can further increase the downtime as you scamper to rectify such issues.

 A much safer approach is to spin up a fresh server.
 Doing so allows you to test that everything is working as expected fully.
 A clean slate is also an excellent opportunity to re-assess if your current setup still meets your needs or if a different server stack might be more suitable.
 You can safely try these changes without impacting your live sites.
 Once you’re happy with the new setup, you can switch your DNS over with minimal downtime.
-We’ve been working hard on a solution for making it super easy to provision new servers tuned for hosting WordPress.
-(Beta launching soon.
-Want to be the first to hear about it?
-Sign up here.)
+We’ve been working hard on a solution for making it super easy to provision new servers tuned for hosting WordPress, check it out here.

 I’ve covered the various tasks that should be carried out on your server, but how regular should these tasks be performed?
 I would recommend that you perform the following once a month, which shouldn’t take more than 30 minutes: